Daethyra/FreeStream/README.md

 Providing AI solutions for everyday people

 ***TLDR***:
-- Unlimited file upload per user-session (deletes data on exiting the web page)
 - Free access to generative AI models
+- Unlimited file uploads (per user-session; deletes data on exiting the web page)
-- Leverage the latest techniques for accurate, helpful text generation without managing the underlying prompt-engineering
+- Leverage state of the art RAG techniques for accurate, helpful text generation without managing the underlying prompt-engineering
+- No AI model training on your data
+- No sign-up or login required

 ## Table of Contents